 What is employee resilience?

-Resilience is the capacity to adapt and respond positively to difficult events and situations.
+Resilience is the capacity to adapt and respond well even in the face of adversity.

 Developing an ability to bounce back when things don’t go as planned is essential in the workplace, now more than ever.
 When faced with adversity, change, uncertainty and stress, resilience is the key to rebounding and emerging stronger.